Get the upper hand in this battle against our cool weather enemies!

 Although not considered traditional companion plants, they will act as a

+nurse crop.
 They shelter seedlings from excessive sun, reduce weed competition and prevent erosion.

 The beans will protect the young tomatoes as they grow up their supports.
 On the ground established lettuces will shade the roots, so constant mulching won’t be necessary, and more importantly will protect the true tomato companions that will only just be ready for transplant when weather is getting hot – marigolds, basil, amaranth, dandelions, chives.